grokking-vietnam/workshop/be002/practice.md

 ### Practice - Query

-Run this query, you should see error because action_category is not declared as the partition key
+Run this query, you should see an error because action_category is not declared as the partition key
 ```
 select * from user_tracking where action_category='auth';
 ```